bugLoverIO/PlatformIO-GDB/README.md

   [extra GDB parameters]   : Can be anything up to 19 parameters
 ```

-2. Edit both platformio.ini & launch.json file, they should be stored on the root fodler of your platformIO project.
+2. Edit both platformio.ini & launch.json file, they are placed/created on the root folder of your platformIO project.

 ## PlatformIO.ini
 ```